There's no time like the present to tackle your biggest New Year's resolutions

 There are many reasons to visit SLO CAL, but one of the most popular is to take advantage of as many beach days as possible!
 That means sun, surf and your toes wiggling freely in the sand.
 No matter where you live (or your current weather) you can slip on some flip flops, grab a towel and stake your own spot along SLO CAL's unhurried coastline.
 From the rugged coastline of Cambria (where you can hunt for moonstones on the beach) to the protected bay of Avila Beach (where standup paddle-boarding is a popular way to while away the hours), there's a SLO CAL beach for everyone.
 Get ready for less deadlines, more tan lines.

-Watch: This February 27-29, you can experience what the Beach Boys sang so passionately about when the brand-new SLO CAL Open World Surf League Men's and Women's QS1000 surf contest kicks off at Morro Rock.
+Watch: This January 30-February 2, you can catch the SLO CAL Open at Pismo Beach and experience what the Beach Boys sang so passionately about.
+Better yet, catch both surf competitions with the SLO CAL Open at Morro Bay from February 27-March 1.
 Morro Bay has been known for its incredible surf culture.
 Now you can take part in this California tradition, too.
 Hang ten, dude.

 Eat: Morro Rock might be the place to be when the pros take to the waves, but when your tummy begins to grumble, head for Morro Bay Oyster Company, which has just released its new premium oysters dubbed “The Pacific Gold Reserve.”
 According to owner Neal Maloney, these oysters are sweeter than other oysters because they’re tumbled naturally in the tide.
 Top chefs like New York’s Daniel Boulud and LA’s David Lefevre are serving them at their high-end restaurants, too!
 Find these morsels at local restaurants and fish markets around town or at Morro Bay Oyster company's new retail space on the Embarcadero.